jchristn/Caching/README.md

 Add an item to the cache:
 ```
 cache.AddReplace(key, data);
-// key (string) is a unique identifier
+// key (T1) is a unique identifier
-// data (object) is whatever data you like
+// data (T2) is whatever data you like
 ```

 Get an item from the cache: